GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Pummel: procs when destroying enemy skills. doesn't consume your ammo reserve, therefore helping you save ammo
 - Ranger: multiplicative damage that doesn't boost Headhunter
 - Steady Handed: doesn't consume your ammo reserve, therefore helping you save ammo
+- Vindictive: procs when warhounds self-destruct while disrupted (even though the weapon with Vindictive didn't land the killing blow)

 ### Target prioritization
 - when starting an engagement, annoying archetypes (Grenadier, Drone Operator, Medic) and weak points (Stinger Hive bag, support station) should be dealt with first to make the rest of the engagement easier